 Although it's still rare for management to get it, programmers know that programmers should get the latest and greatest hardware.
 The case is clear: at a lowball price of $70,000 a year, even a %1 speedup is worth $700 a year.

-Developers, however, have a way of sticking with substandard software out of inertia -- afraid of the . . .
+Developers, however, have a way of sticking with substandard software out of . . .